-I’m no different, but since I haven’t found an easy way to clone myself, I’ve had to settle for ways to boost my productivity the old fashioned way—becoming a more efficient writer and maximizing my writing time.
+I’m no different.
+But since I haven’t found an easy way to clone myself, I’ve had to settle for ways to boost my productivity the old-fashioned way—becoming a more efficient writer and maximizing my writing time.

 Boosting your word count is like getting in shape.
 It takes time, work, and the results improve over time.